mui/material-ui/docs/data/material/experimental-api/pigment-css/pigment-css.md

 ### The sx prop

-Pigment CSS introduces the `sx` prop, letting you provide inline, one-off custom styles to any element.
+Pigment CSS includes [the `sx` prop](/system/getting-started/the-sx-prop/) which lets you provide one-off inline custom styles to any element.

 At build time, Pigment CSS replaces the `sx` prop with `className` and `style` props.
 The `sx` prop works with all Material UI components as well as HTML elements and any third-party JSX components.